vanshkumar006/Botanical-Species-Classification-Dimensionality-Reduction-Predictive-Modeling/README.md

 Botanical Species Classification: PCA & Predictive Modeling

-This project implements a complete Machine Learning pipeline to classify botanical species (Iris flowers) using the K-Nearest Neighbors (KNN) algorithm.[1][2]
-It features advanced data visualization through Principal Component Analysis (PCA) and automated hyperparameter tuning to achieve high predictive accuracy.
+This project implements a complete Machine Learning pipeline to classify botanical species (Iris flowers) using the K-Nearest Neighbors (KNN) algorithm.It features advanced data visualization through Principal Component Analysis (PCA) and automated hyperparameter tuning to achieve high predictive accuracy.

 🚀 Overview
 The goal of this project is to accurately predict the species of an Iris flower based on its physical measurements: Sepal Length, Sepal Width, Petal Length, and Petal Width.
 The model distinguishes between three species: Setosa, Versicolor, and Virginica.